dmitrypol/dmitrypol.github.io/_posts/2016-09-24-redis_microserv_deux.md

 end
 {% endhighlight %}

-To actually process the click we have `ProcessClickJob` in UI.
-In true microservice architecture it could be a separate application.
+Notice the special `click` queue which you can set to high priority in [Sidekiq](https://github.com/mperham/sidekiq).
+Queueing the job with Redis/Sidekiq is very fast.
+To actually process the click we have `ProcessClickJob` in UI app  In true microservice architecture it could be a separate application.
 This records the click and decrements ad budget (which triggers `update_ads_cache`).

 {% highlight ruby %}
 class ProcessClickJob < ApplicationJob